l0uisgrange/zap/README.md

 ### Standard Variants

-Each component can be displayed using either the American 🇺🇸 (ANSI) or European 🇪🇺 (IEEE) symbol style.
+Each component can be displayed using either the American 🇺🇸 (IEEE), or European 🇪🇺 (IEC) symbol style.
 For example, here are the resistor variants:

 ![Resistor variants](assets/resistor.png)

+> [!NOTE]
+> The representation for each symbol adheres closely to the relevant standard.
+The current implementations are based on
+> - IEC 60617
+> -

 ### Styling Parameters